- Dr Mehdi Amirkhani

 - Associate Fellow of the UK Higher Education Academy (HEA)

 - SCAP Grant Committee Member of QUT in 2017

 - Member of the International Building Performance Simulation Association (IBPSA) – Australia

-Dr Mehdi Amirkhani is an active researcher in sustainable design and indoor environmental quality, specialising in innovative energy-efficient daylighting systems, evaluation of the luminous environment, and lighting effects on health and wellbeing.
+Dr Mehdi Amirkhani is an active researcher on building technologies, building systems and services, retrofitting buildings, sustainable design, net-zero energy buildings, indoor environmental quality, and user experience specialising in innovative energy-efficient lighting systems, evaluating the luminous environment, and lighting effects on health and wellbeing.

 - ABPL90086 – Environmental Systems (The University of Melbourne);